elonshi/udacity/Project4/writeup_template.md

 #### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

-Then I did some other stuff and fit my lane lines with a 2nd order polynomial kinda like this:
+Then I did some other stuff and fit my lane lines with a 2nd order polynomial kinda.First,I choose the number of sliding windows,then identify the x and y positions of all nonzero pixels in the image,fit a second order polynomial to each indices.The result like this:

 ![alt text][image5]

 #### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

-I did this in the 7th code cell of the IPython notebook.
+I use the second order polynomial to calculate the the radius of curvature of the lane,I did this in the 7th code cell of the IPython notebook.

 #### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.